Skip to main content

 Start environment ( default: dev mode).
 Here the service definition in the selected environment is used to start the multi-container landscape.

-NOTE: dev mode is enabled by default since we rely on open ports to core service such as consul, couchdb, kafka etc. to reach from the IDE when developing.
+NOTE: dev mode is enabled by default since we rely on open ports to core service such as couchdb, kafka etc. to reach from the IDE when developing.
 If you don't want to map ports (except the UI port), then use the --no-ports flag.

 streampipes up -d